 Sacred sexuality has lent great gifts to society in the forms of developing a conscious connection with our bodies through diet, touch, sound, exercise and rituals.
 Erotic energy is transformational, but only if you feel empowered to allow it in.

 Sexual and sensual experiences when met freely develop the healing energy to change the neural pathways of the brain.
+Neural plasticity comes with frequesnt challenging of old internalised paradigms that no longer afford you the sensual or sexual fruits that you wish to eat.

 I have worked with many couples and solo clients that had wished to explore, re-romanticize, re-sexualised and re-energise their relationships, with much success.